WalletScrutiny/WalletScrutinyCom/_hardware/blackarrowsoftware.ewallet.md

 ## Verdict

+The company has a [seriously extensive history](https://bitcointalk.org/index.php?action=trust;u=105804) when it comes to the bitcoin community.
+There were allegations that Black Arrow Software merely [copied the Trezor firmware](https://bitcointalk.org/index.php?topic=983471.msg10825751#msg10825751) and altered the bootloader and the license.

-With the site down and the company's social media inactive, we have to assume that this product is now **defunct.**
+With the site down and the company's social media inactive, we have to assume that this product is now **defunct.** We also have to consider the allegations pertaining to the products similarity at least in code to Trezor, as well as the string of allegations against it to mark it as **fake**.